asross/c_utest/README.md

 Should produce (a colorized version of) the following output:

 ```
-About to run 4 tests...
+About to run 6 tests...

-.FFF
+.FFFF.

 TEST_THAT(zero_is_truthy) failed with:
 	assertion error